What Is Dialectical Behavior Therapy (DBT)?

 Here are a couple of tips for success for anyone considering DBT.

 • Be willing to practice – It is not enough to learn the DBT skills.
 Many people with BDP and other disorders already know how to manage emotions and cope in healthier ways.
 It’s implementing these skills that is a problem.
-For DBT to work, you have to be willing to practice the skills, so that you can use them when the time is right.
+For DBT to work, you have to practice the skills so that you can use them when the time is right.

 How to Know if DBT Is Right for You

 Dialectical behavioral therapy was created for people with borderline personality disorder, as mentioned above.
-However, it has shown promise at treating a range of conditions.
+However, it has shown promise in treating a range of conditions.
 This type of therapy can be applied to all ages, from adolescence through adulthood.
-With that being said, the very best way to know if DBT is the best treatment for your particular issue to talk with a mental health professional.
+That said, the very best way to know if DBT is the best treatment for your particular issue is to speak with a mental health professional.

 What to Look For in a DBT Therapist

 In addition, it is important to find a therapist with whom you feel comfortable working.
 Look for someone who you find trustworthy and likable.
-DBT is an intensive treatment, as it involves both groups and individual sessions, so make sure they have the availability to help you as well.
+DBT is an intensive treatment, as it involves both group and individual sessions, so make sure they have the availability to help you before you begin.

 The Bottom Line